Given this table, which row will the following query return?

 Obviously users will encounter rows of data moving around seemingly at random.
 Depending on your application this could range from annoying to catastrophic.
 (Imagine showing data points in a jumbled order for a stock ticker)

-The more sinister bug is when you limit your query to a single row and you’re oh-so-sure that
+The more sinister bug is when you intend to lookup a single result and you’re oh-so-sure that multi-column

-WHERE clause narrows the results down to a single row.
+WHERE clause will narrow the results down to a single row.
 Oh wait, turns out you were wrong but you’ll never be the wiser until the query optimizer decides maybe those other rows want a turn in the spotlight.

 Also just because you have an